sguir/ppgcourse/exercise_BP.md

 q()
 ```
 ⚠️ We are not running the part between the two :no_entry: symbols for a matter of time ( it takes about ~ 25 mins).
 Instead, we are going to use the precomputed files in the results folder
 4.2.
-Run STDis model with 10,000 PODS as input by submit the job script "run_stdis_10000_simulations.sh" with the **sbatch command**.
+Run STDis model with 10,000 PODS as input by submit the job script "run_stdis_10000_simulations.sh" using the **sbatch command**.

 :no_entry:
 ```bash